SuperKevinZhou/connect/README.md

 [*Connect* on GitHub](https://github.com/SuperKevinZhou/connect) | [*Connect* on Codeberg](https://codeberg.org/SuperKevinZhou/connect)

-We plans to communicate with UI frontend by using RESTful APIs.
+We plan to communicate with UI frontend by using RESTful APIs.